FOREX-Euro slips further but little faith in dollar rally

 could head gradually lower against the yen.

-currency and the market will an eye on a May 11 separatist
+safe-haven yen currency and the market kept an eye on a May 11

 Pro-Russian separatists voted unanimously on Thursday in